-FSANZ made a Sanitary and Phytosanitary notification to the World Trade Organization for this Application in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
-The United State of America made a submission about the proposed MRLs for lasalocid.
-FSANZ's evaluation of the submission is addressed at section 5 of this document.
+FSANZ made a Sanitary and Phytosanitary notification to the WTO for this Application in accordance with the WTO SPS agreement because the primary objective of the measure is to support the regulation of the use of agricultural and veterinary chemical products to protect human, animal and plant health and the environment.
+No WTO member has made a submission on this Application.

-9.1.1 Codex MRLs
+9.1.1 Imported Foods